How to outline a short story – When you have a story plot in mind, you already have a rough outline. You need to brush it up and organize the outline.

 That brings us to the end of this post.
 While outlining a story has its benefits, it isn’t compulsory.
 Again, some writers prefer to begin writing down the story first.
 It differs from person to person.
 There is no hard and fast about it.
 Also, outlining a short story differs from person to person.

 I covered these in four broad steps, another writer might have more specific steps.
-With the homework I did on short story writing, this is still my perspective on how to write an outline for a short story.
+With the homework I did on short story writing, this is still my perspective on how to outline a short story.

 Have any other methods to structure your story?
 Let me know in the comments below and I’ll be happy to discuss it.